zrthstr/ctmg-clone/README.md

 ### Bug reports

-All bugs in this repo are most likely from the extra resize and read-write mode additions not from zx's original ctmg.
+All bugs in this repo are most likely from ctmg-clone not from ctmg - from adding the `resize` and `read/write` mode.
-Report any bugs about the READ WRITE or RESIZE to me via github issue or pr?
+Report any bugs about the `read/write` or `resize` here via github issue or PR.

-The original readme says: Report any bugs to <jason@zx2c4.com>
+The original Authors readme says: Report any bugs to <jason@zx2c4.com>

 ### Security Considerations